Financial Aid and Scholarships

 Start Here

-Fill out the FAFSA sooner rather than later.
-The FAFSA determines your eligibility for federal grants, loans and work-study.
+Start here.
+Whether you are a first-year undergraduate or incoming graduate student, complete the FAFSA sooner rather than later.
+The FAFSA determines your eligibility for federal grants, loans and work study.
+It is awarded on a first-come, first-served basis.
 On the FAFSA, be sure to list Temple University’s FAFSA code: 003371.

 Learn More About Temple University Academic Scholarships